Postgraduate research award ceremonies

 This page aims to provide details on the final requirements in order for successful PGR students to attend the July or November Award Ceremonies.

 July and November ceremonies

 The University holds two award ceremonies per year in July and November.
 View full details of forthcoming Awards Ceremonies.

 Postgraduate (PG) Researchers who have had their degree awarded at or before the February meeting of the Research Degrees Award Board (RDAB) may be eligible to attend the July (or a later) Award Ceremony.
 PG Researchers who have had their degree awarded at or before the September meeting of the Research Degrees Award Board (RDAB) may be eligible to attend a November (or a later) Award Ceremony.

-The deadline for fulfilling all requirements of the Academic Regulations in order for the Award Board to attend the next available Award Ceremony is as follows:
+The deadline for fulfilling all requirements of the Academic Regulations in order to attend the next available Award Ceremony is as follows:

-Candidates who are unable to attend a forthcoming award ceremony or whose degree was awarded at a board after the deadline dates as notes above may be eligible to attend the following ceremony.
+Candidates who are unable to attend a forthcoming award ceremony or whose degree was awarded at a board after the deadline dates as noted above may be eligible to attend the following ceremony.